ChrisParsonsDev/flask_tensorflow/README.md

 # Flask TensorFlow

-This simple web app serves a [TensorFlow](https://www.tensorflow.org/) protobuf file as a simple flask web app.
+This simple web app serves a [TensorFlow](https://www.tensorflow.org/) protobuf file as a flask web app.
 A docker image can be found here:

 ```
 https://hub.docker.com/r/chrisparsonsdev/flask_tensorflow